Textbooks and Other Resources

 S: Denotational Semantics: A Methodology for Language Development by David Schmidt – A freely available book on denotational semantics, domain theory, and language design.
 This reading is a bit heavier than the others.

 P: Practical Foundations for Programming Languages by Robert Harper – A satisfyingly rigorous treatment of programming languages.
-Unfortunately uses some non-standard terminology, which I’ll clarify in class.
-The chapters I’ll assign are all available in the free preview.
+Uses some non-standard terminology, which I’ll clarify in class.
+The chapters I’ll assign are all available in the abbreviated online edition.

 Programming languages is one of the more theoretical disciplines within computer science.
 As such, this class requires a fluency in discrete mathematics.
-The most important for this class will probably be (ranked very roughly by importance):
+The most important topics for this class will be (sorted by importance):

 - Set theory – Essential!